Introduction to Bitcoin Economics

 Difficulty in Targeting:

 The chain of Blocks is considered to be one of the most cumulative difficulties associated with mining.
 Whenever a new Block is received, the node will read that block’s previous block hash” and try to fit it into an existing Blockchain.
 The previous Block Hash is the reference to the parent of the new block.
-The node tries to find that parent in already existing Blockchain.
-Usually the new block extends the main chain as the parent is the tip of the main chain.
+The node tries to find that parent in the already existing Blockchain.
+Usually, the new block extends the main chain as the parent is the tip of the main chain.

 When no parent is found in the existing chains for a newly received and confirmed block, it is referred to as an orphan.
-These type of blocks are saved in the orphan block pool for as long as their parents are not received.
-Orphan blocks occur usually when two blocks are mined shortly after each other and are in reverse order, that is, child before parent.
+These types of blocks are saved in the orphan block pool for as long as their parents are not received.
+Orphan blocks occur usually when two blocks are mined shortly after each other and are in reverse order, that is, the child before the parent.

 Types of mining Pool

-Following are the two types of mining pool pay out systems:
+Following are the two types of mining pool payout systems:

 Pay Per Share (PPS)

-PPS is used to utilise flat payout for solving each share.
+PPS is used to utilize a flat payout for solving each share.
 It gets offered from the pool’s existing balance.
 Instead of waiting for a block to be confirmed, PPS can be withdrawn as soon as possible.
 Thus it reduces the chance of miners getting fooled by the pool operators along with eliminating the possibility of timing attacks.